o-ran-sc/nonrtric/test/common/README.md

-## Introduction ##
+# Introduction #
 This dir contains most scripts needed for the auto-test environment.
 There are scripts with functions to adapt to the apis of the components of the Non-RT RIC; Policy Agent, A1 Controller and Ric (A1) simulator.
 Some of the scripts can also be used for other kinds of tests, for example basic tests.

 ## Overview for common test scripts and files ##

-`test_env.sh` \
+`test_env*.sh` \
 Common env variables for test in the auto-test dir.
 All configuration of port numbers, image names and version etc shall be made in this file.
 Used by the auto test scripts/suites but could be used for other test script as well.
-It is possible to configure a test case with a different file using the command line argument '--env-file'.
+The test cases shall be started with the file for the intended target using command line argument '--env-file'.
+There are preconfigured env files, pattern 'test_env*.sh', in ../common.

 `testcase_common.sh` \
 Common functions for auto test cases in the auto-test dir.
 This script is the foundation of test auto environment which sets up images and enviroment variables needed by this script as well as the script adapting to the APIs.